Sia Martinez and the Moonlit Beginning of Everything

 As Sia races to save her mom from armed-quite-possibly-alien soldiers, she uncovers secrets as profound as they are dangerous in this stunning and inventive exploration of first love, family, immigration, and our vast, limitless universe.

 Raquel Vasquez Gilliland is a Mexican American poet, novelist, and painter.
 She received an MFA in poetry from the University of Alaska, Anchorage in 2017.
 She’s most inspired by fog and seeds and the lineages of all things.
 When not writing, Raquel tells stories to her plants and they tell her stories back.
 She lives in Tennessee with her beloved family and mountains.
 Raquel has published two books of poetry.
-Sia Martinez and the Moonlit Beginning of Everything is her first novel.
+She’s the author of Sia Martinez and the Moonlit Beginning of Everything and How Moon Fuentez Fell in Love with the Universe.